Carer resources and programs external to Spectrum

 * Specific for BPD/personality disorder and complex trauma

-• A charity working to promote strength-based information and resources within an environment of hope and optimism for everyone impacted by BPD.
+A charity working to promote strength-based information and resources within an environment of hope and optimism for everyone impacted by borderline personality disorder (BPD).

 Project Air Strategy for Personality Disorders (Project Air)*